masuta16/PlavchanPeriodogram/README.md

 - $normalization$ is the sum of squared errors from the worst-fit subset of data points.
 - $sum\_of\_squared\_residuals$ is the sum of squared residuals from the smoothed curve.

 The Plavchan periodogram is used to detect sinusoidal variations and box-shaped periodic functions equally well.
-It can be particularly useful in identifying periodic time-series shapes that are not well described by other algorithms' assumptions.

-The Plavchan periodogram is used to detect sinusoidal variations and box-shaped periodic functions equally well.
-It can be particularly useful in identifying periodic time-series shapes that are not well described by other algorithms' assumptions.
+It can be particularly useful in identifying periodic time-series shapes that are not well described by other algorithms.

 ### Introduction
 We are discussing the Plavchan periodogram, a variation of the "phase dispersion minimization" (PDM) algorithm used for detecting periodic signals in time series data.